PAN 214 (office), 612-301-1817

-I am particularly interested in the basic physics and possible device applications of novel states of matter, such as 2D topological insulators, topological superconductors and Majorana zero-modes), and emergent electronic properties in complex oxide interfaces.
+I am particularly interested in the basic physics and possible device applications of novel states of matter, such as 2D topological insulators, topological superconductors and their excitations (Majorana zero-modes), and emergent electronic properties in complex oxide interfaces.

 Our interest lies in the design, nanofabrication and experimental study of nanoscale devices based on novel low-dimensional materials, such as quantum spin Hall insulators (2D topological insulators), complex oxide interfaces and semiconductor nanowires.
-Our current research explores two main directions: topological superconductivity in hybrid semiconductor-superconductor systems, magnetism and superconductivity in oxide interfaces, and spin manipulation in low-dimensional structures (quantum dots, spin-helical liquids and 2D topological insulators).
+Our current research explores three main directions: topological superconductivity in hybrid semiconductor-superconductor systems, magnetism and superconductivity in oxide interfaces, and spin manipulation in low-dimensional structures (quantum dots, spin-helical liquids and 2D topological insulators).